vyivanov/ml-pipenv/README.md

 ## ml-pipenv

-In order to prepare the env:
+In order to prepare the env and to get into it:

 ```bash
 ./log-in.sh